-Have You Conducted Your HIPAA Security Risk Analysis For 2018?
+Have You Conducted Your HIPAA Security Risk Analysis?

 While threats increase daily, healthcare organizations notoriously under-spend on infrastructure security and assessing cybersecurity risks.
 The ONC learned early on that many practices were failing to complete the required risk assessments due to the time and perceived complexity of the task.